mit-ll-ai-technology/maite/docs/source/explanation/protocols_vision.rst

 Explicitly Typed Arrays
 -----------------------

+.. admonition:: Note

+    Explicitly typed arrays will most likely not be implemented within the toolbox but our protocols will support their usage to help improve self-documentation of implementations and interfaces.

 Explicitly typed arrays are useful for defining the expected shape of arrays (e.g., channel-first images, batched images) and for specifying explicit types